gregschmit/rails-rest-framework/README.md

 $ rake test
 ```

-To interact with the test app, `cd test` and operate it via the normal Rails interfaces.
-Ensure you
+The top-level `bin/rails` and `Rakefile` both proxy all Rails/Rake commands to the test project, so
-run `rake db:schema:load` before running `rails server` or `rails console`.
-You can also load the
+you can operate it via the usual commands.
+Ensure you run `rake db:schema:load` before running
-test fixtures with `rake db:fixtures:load`.
+`rails server` or `rails console`.
+You can also load the test fixtures with `rake db:fixtures:load`.